Grazing with Self Herding to improve performance of pastoral cattle

 Bruce Maynard, email: firstname.lastname@example.org

-The project is funded by Meat and Livestock Australia with in-kind contributions from Northern Territory Department of Primary Industries and Resources, Revell Science, Stress Free Stockmanship, Territory Natural Resource Management, Rangelands Natural Resource Management and Oxley Grazing.
+The project is funded by Meat and Livestock Australia with in-kind contributions from Northern Territory Department of Industry, Tourism and Trade, Revell Science, Stress Free Stockmanship, Territory Natural Resource Management, Rangelands Natural Resource Management and Oxley Grazing.

 - Testing “Rangelands Self Herding” at Kidman Springs (PDF, 3 MB)